Christiansborg Palace: The Palace Chapel

 Christiansborg Palace Chapel is a part of the palace which is at the disposal of the Danish monarch.
 It is used for religious ceremonies for members of the Danish royal family, most notably baptisms, confirmations and official lying in state.
-It is also used by the Danish Parliament for the Church service in connection with the opening of parliament.
+It is also used by the Danish Parliament for church services in connection with the opening of parliament.

 The history of Christiansborg Palace Chapel goes back to the first Christiansborg Palace, which was built by the contractor general Elias David Häusser from 1733 to 1745.
 King Christian VI was keen on architecture, and he commissioned a talented young architect in the King's building service, Nicolai Eigtved, to design the palace chapel (1738–42).
 Eigtved seized the opportunity and designed one of the most distinguished Rococo interiors in Denmark.

 In 1794 fire ravaged the palace and it was decided to demolish the ruins completely.
 The demolition, however, never took place.

 Architect Christian Frederik Hansen, who resurrected the palace between 1803 and 1828, was also commissioned to rebuild the palace chapel in 1810.
 Work commenced in 1813, using the existing foundations and masonry as far as possible.
 The church and main palace were built in strict neo-classical style, with a dome construction on top of a central church interior.
 The palace chapel was inaugurated on Whit Sunday, 14 May 1826, to mark the 1,000 anniversary of the introduction of Christianity to Denmark.

 The second palace fire in 1884 spared the church, as the fire was stopped in the buildings linking it to the palace.
 However, fate finally caught up with the church on 7 June 1992.
 The church burned to the ground, probably set ablaze by fireworks set off during the Whitsun carnival.

 During the 1992 church fire, the roof, dome and dividing floor were burned down and the inventory severely damaged.
 Shortly afterwards, the Danish Ministry of Finance's Palaces and Properties Agency began rebuilding the chapel in collaboration with Erik Møller's Drawing Studio A/S and Royal Inspector of Listed State Buildings Jens Fredslund.
 No drawings existed of the dome and roof, but a systematic exercise in building archaeology registered the charred remains of the building, and made it possible to recreate the dome and roof.
 Historically accurate building methods were also used throughout the rebuilding process.

 Danish craftsmen were unable to undertake the difficult work of restoring and recreating the interior's scagliola.
 One of Germany's leading experts, Manfred Siller, took charge and taught the venerable technique to Danish stucco workers.

 The rebuilt church was inaugurated on 14 January 1997 to celebrate Queen Margrethe II's Silver Jubilee.
 The rebuilding was awarded the prestigious Europa Nostra prize.